CZakarya/nvim-config/README.md

 To activate the formatter, do `:Fmt`
 To open the file explorer window, do `:Exp`
-To enter the selected autocomplete selection, press `Tab`
+To enter the selected autocomplete selection, press `Tab` To see information on the word at the cursor, press `Ctrl-K`.
+You can also hover over it with your cursor.